ARIS IS NO LONGER SUPPORTED

-With ARIS, you can build an interactive story, tour or game that takes the player Players can complete quests, collect items, and talk to virtual characters, all while exploring the world around them.get ARIS
+With ARIS, you can build an interactive story, tour or game.
+Players can complete quests, collect items, and talk to virtual characters, all while exploring the world around them.get ARIS

 Situated Documentary ARIS (Dilemma 1944)

 Whether your are a beginner, have design questions or want to dive into more complicated technical question you can find help at the ARIS Forums.

 ARIS works on iOS devices and requires an internet connection to play.
 ARIS consists of three pieces of software.